 abizern, and the avatar image that I use almost everywhere is based on this photograph of me.
 A bit old, and I should really have had a shave, but it’s me.

 My DVCS of choice is Git, and I intermittently blog about it at 365Git.
-Although I much prefer talking about it, and most of my speaking history is on this subject.
+Although I much prefer talking about it, and most of my speaking history used to be on this subject, but lately I’ve been able to speak on a variety of other subjects around developing for Apple’s platforms.

 I type using the Dvorak keyboard layout - but leave the actual keyboard in the QWERTY layout.
 It stops me looking at the keyboard.
 It took a good few months before I was able to type properly, but I’m glad I did it.
 I only wish iOS devices had the Dvorak option.